Services › Anti-Spam › Reported Scams

-Report scams to the Ministry of Consumer AffairsPlease visit the Ministry of Consumer Affairs' Scamwatch website (see the Report a scam section).
+Report scams to Consumer AffairsPlease visit the Consumer Affairs' Scamwatch website (see the Report a scam section).

 Scamwatch provides comprehensive material on how to spot scams, how to protect yourself from scams, and how you can report a scam to help protect others.

 About Scams and Fraud AwarenessScammers will do anything to rip you off, so it's important to be aware of the different kinds of scams circulating - especially if you use email or a mobile phone.
 Learn how to identify scams, so you can protect yourself and others from harm.
 Be suspicious - any offer that sounds too good to be true probably is, so don't be fooled!

 'Phishing' emails pretend to come from a financial institution, such as a bank, and urge you to click a link to the company’s website and enter your bank account details, credit card information, password, passport information, home address, or even your IRD number.
 Many websites are clever fakes, and typing in your details could result in your bank account being emptied by fraudsters.